glparevalo/data-warehouse-project/README.md

 This project is licensed under the MIT License.

 ## Credits
-Special thanks to Baraa Balzini for his valuable help guiding this project.
+Special thanks to Baraa Salkini for his valuable help guiding this project.